SystemFw/blog/content/staging/paxos-failures.md

 We're on the right path though, we just need a read from writer `w` to prevent further reads until `w` has had a chance to acquire a quorum, which leads us to the third bid idea in Paxos: _2-phase locking_.

-add summary of the idea before going into details
+Actually I don't like talking about read then write, it gets into either write repair or short circuiting idempotency, introduce locking directly add summary of the idea before going into details

 When a client process contacts a writer to issue a write, the